MulliganFunding/boilermaker-servicebus/docs/api-reference/app.md

 ## Message Lock Renewal

-For long-running tasks that may exceed Azure Service Bus message lock duration, use `renew_message_lock()` to maintain exclusive access to the message:
+For long-running tasks that may exceed Azure Service Bus message lock duration, it's possible to use `renew_message_lock()` to maintain exclusive access to the message (and prevent it from being redelivered):

 ```python
 @app.task()